thejsj/caltrain-api/README.md

 - Station Slug <String>
 - Station ID <Integer>

 Provide a departure time and get the the closest departures.
+If `departure` is specified without `from`, the API will respond with a 400 error.

 ```
 curl http://api.caltrain-api.com/v1/train \